 So I used the Enjoy Life mini-chocolate chips because they are Non-GMO Project Verified, vegan, gluten-free and dairy-free, but also because they only have 3 ingredients: evaporated cane juice, natural chocolate liquor (non-alcoholic) and non-dairy cocoa butter.
 If you need the recipe to be lectin-free, just use the 69% Cacao Dark Chocolate Morsels instead of the semi-sweet chocolate chips.

-Ingredients: Milk Chocolate (Sugar, Cocoa Butter, Milk, Chocolate, Soy Lecithin, An Emulsifier, Flavors Artificial Vanillin), treated with Sulfur Dioxide, Preservative, Sugar, Corn Syrup, Citric Acid, Sodium Benzoate, Preservative, Flavors Artificial, Calcium Chloride, Colors Artificial (Red 40) (source)
+Ingredients: Milk Chocolate (Sugar, Cocoa Butter, Milk, Chocolate, Soy Lecithin, An Emulsifier, Flavors Artificial Vanillin), treated with Sulfur Dioxide, Preservative, Sugar, Corn Syrup, Citric Acid, Sodium Benzoate, Preservative, Flavors Artificial, Calcium Chloride, Colors Artificial (Red 40)

 They are a box of GMO ingredients, chemicals, preservatives and artificial flavors and coloring.
 And, do you even see “cherries” as an ingredient?

-This healthier version is made with clean ingredients and they’re vegan, gluten-free, dairy-free, nut-free, paleo-friendly and contain no refined sugar.
+This healthier version is made with clean ingredients and they’re vegan, gluten-free, dairy-free, lectin-free, nut-free, paleo-friendly and contain no refined sugar.

 They’re a great little snack to make in a matter of minutes when you want something sweet, chocolate and healthy.